TruptiAmbuskar13/OrangeHRM_ManualTesting_Project/README.md

 Apply Decision Table Testing technique
 Execute test cases and analyze results

-All testing documents are compiled in a single Excel file.
+All testing documents are compiled in a single Excel file :- OrangeHRM_TestingProject.xlsx